Wildlife expert gives tips on how to protect yourself, pets from alligators

 Kight said the perception changes usually when humans start feeding alligators, causing the reptiles to lose natural fear.
 Prevention, she said, is the best way to avoid a dangerous situation.

-In the rare circumstance that an alligator happens to get close to you, or starts moving closer, experts said get away quickly, and not in zig zags.
+In the rare circumstance that an alligator happens to get close to you, or starts moving closer, Kight said to get away quickly and not in zig zags.
 Gators charge forward and running in zig zags will slow you down, not the gator.

 A University of Florida attack risk publication said if attacked, fight like your life depends on it.
 If bitten, poke the alligator in the eyes, punch and kick it around the head.
 Often the alligator will open its mouth to reposition prey and that's your chance to escape.